univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## Search Parameters Configuration

 `search_params.plist` determines the search parameters that can be used to find a computer record in JAMF Pro.
-The *Blade Runner* GUI will dynamically update according to these search parameters by only showing buttons that correspond to the enabled search parameters.
+The Blade Runner GUI will dynamically update search parameters by only showing buttons that correspond to the enabled parameters.

 The available search parameters are `serial number`, `barcode 1`, `barcode 2`, and `asset tag`.

 ![](rsrc/images/offboard_scene_marked_all_wbg.png)

-### Example Config
+### Example Configuration

-* Config that updates *Blade Runner* GUI to show `barcode 1`, `asset_tag`, and `serial number` buttons and allows the user to search JAMF Pro using those search parameters:
+* The example configuration below updates the Blade Runner GUI to show barcode 1, asset tag, and serial number buttons and allows the user to search JAMF Pro using the included search parameters:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">